Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 Caleb Martin Insights vs. the Celtics

-- This season, he's put up 7.8% of the Heat's attempted field goals, as he's averaging 7.7 per contest.
+- Martin is responsible for taking 7.8% of his team's field goal attempts this season with 7.7 per game.

-- He's knocked down 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.
+- He's made 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.

 - Martin's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Celtics give up 111.4 points per contest, fourth-ranked in the NBA.

-- The Celtics allow 44 rebounds per game, ranking 18th in the league.
+- On the glass, the Celtics have allowed 44 rebounds per game, which puts them 18th in the NBA.

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked squad in the league.
+- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.
+- Looking at 3-pointers, the Celtics have conceded 11.6 makes per game, fifth in the NBA.

 Caleb Martin vs. the Celtics